-The Health Spending Account is a tool that allows you to pay for 100% of your medical expenses through your business (as opposed to paying for them personally).
+The Health Spending Account is a tax tool that allows you to pay for 100% of your medical expenses through your business (as opposed to paying for them personally).
 This means you and your company can save a lot of money by reducing your taxes.

-This article will cover exactly how a Health Spending Account (HSA) works:
+This article will cover exactly how a Health Spending Account (HSA) works for an incorporated professional.

 At it's core, the HSA is a contract between your corporation and yourself.
 The contract is based on CRA guidelines that allow your corporation to reimburse you for out-of pocket medical expenses.
 The reimbursements are 100% tax free to you and 100% tax deductible for your company.
 Basically, you get to withdraw money from your company without having to pay income tax.

 Now, let’s find out exactly how an HSA saves you money on your medical expenses through a case study:

 Case Study Profile